w3bdesign/laravel-vue-ecommerce/README.md

 -   State persist with pinia-plugin-persist

--   Form validation with Vee Validate and Yup
+-   Order form setup with FormKit and builtin validation

 -   Vuex-persist for persisting cart after page refresh